Modeling the spatial growth of cities: Diffusion-based approaches

 The authors validate the model using historical data on population and rail infrastructure.
 Simulations for London and Sydney reproduce stylized facts such as radial expansion, polycentricity, and the emergence of commuter belts (see the results for the population density in London 2011 in Fig.~\ref{fig:capel}).
 The rail networks exhibit hierarchical branching, consistent with empirical centrality patterns and core-periphery structures observed in transport geography \cite{strano2012elementary, barthelemy2011}.

 This work represents an important step toward a theory that integrates the explicit dynamics of infrastructure growth with land-use feedbacks.
 It offers a flexible framework for scenario exploration, policy testing, and long-term forecasting of urban form and mobility infrastructure.
+These insights are crucial, as discussed in~\ref{subsec:street} and~\ref{subsec:impact}.
 It would also be interesting to explore simplified versions of this model that allow for analytical insights, in order to quantify the impact of infrastructure changes.